RayColt/morse/README.md

 or just a military  algorithm:-):<br />
         <b>We removed the first number one(0b1),
         reversed it(think Endian/IBM PowerPC)
-        to save Data and CPU's in war times.<br>
+        to save Data and CPU's in war times.
+Its even URL Save.<br>
 <a href="https://raycolt.github.io/morse/">WORKING HTML EXAMPLE</a><br>
 <pre>
 uint16_t Morse::encode(uint8_t character)